lucasdelacale/lucasdelacale/README.md

 - Exploring frameworks like **React** and **Node.js**
 - Evaluating **Java** for potential backend specialization

-My goal is to build a solid, high-level skill set that allows me to grow into a capable and versatile developer.
+I am committed to continuous learning and growth to become an exceptional developer.

 ## 🌟 Open to Opportunities